fpgdubost/bstrap/README.md

-<b>Bootstrapping for hypothesis testing and computation of confidence interval.</b>
+<h1>Bootstrapping for hypothesis testing and computation of confidence interval.</h1>

 You want to compare two methods and claim that one is better than the other?
 Your metric is more complex than simnply averaging results for each samples?